zgolkhou/alert_tools/Document/test1.md

 ## Development Install

-To install a development version of nbdime, you will need [npm installed](https://nodejs.org/en/download/) and available
+To install a development version of nbdime, you will need [npm installed](https://nodejs.org/en/download/)